-(e) The District's Board at its meeting in September 2020 levied a total tax rate of \$0.95.
+(e) The District's Board at its meeting in September 2021 levied a total tax rate of \$0.9370.
+The District anticipates levying its 2022 tax rate at its Board of Directors meeting in September.
 See "TAXING PROCEDURES."

-(f) Unaudited as of May 11, 2021.
-Does not include approximately twenty-four (24) months of capitalized interest (\$259,676) included in the bond proceeds, to be deposited into the Debt Service Fund upon closing.
+(f) Unaudited as of August 9, 2022.
+Does not include approximately fourteen (14) months of capitalized interest (\$439,950) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
 Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.